 I had a laugh reading about poor David and his insane family – there was a lot of recognition there LOL.
 David is planning on telling his parents he’s gay and that Jamie, his boyfriend, actually is his boyfriend and not just a friend from school, but his parents’ focus is everything else and making himself heard in the chaos isn’t easy.
 It’s sweet, and it’s funny, and David’s sister is insane.
 I also might have to steal the name Godfrey for some future story, it has a certain ring to it.

-I know no one has any time over this weekend but if you happen to find yourself with half and hour or so do check this one out, it’s well worth it.
+I know no one has any time to spare this weekend, but if you happen to find yourself with half an hour or so do check this one out, it’s well worth it.

 Mum is so stressed about enjoying the evening that she probably won’t enjoy it, Dad has conveniently developed a sudden fear of crowds to try to get out of it, and I’m waiting for the right moment to tell them both that Jamie is more than just a friend…

 A feel-good comedy short story of around 10,000 words.

 * By clicking the Books2Read link you’ll be taken to an external page.
 Links to Smashwords, Kobo U.S and Amazon contain affiliate links that earn me a small commission at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.